Are Cockapoos Healthy?

 - Liver/Kidney Disease

-The following will briefly describe some of these diseases, so that you will know what symptoms to look out for in your Cockapoo.
+The following will briefly describe some of these cockapoo diseases, so you will know what symptoms to look for in your Cockapoo.

-There are many types of lymphoma, but the most commonly diagnosed lymphoma called Multicentric Lymphoma.
+There are many types of lymphoma, but Multicentric Lymphoma is the most commonly diagnosed.
 This lymphoma occurs in the lymph nodes.

 Most often, the way to check your dog for lymphoma is to feel the peripheral lymph nodes, which are: